 There is a lot of forms that bad news comes into our lives.
-We can be told we are fired or our spouse is leaving us.
-In the current economic climate many are losing their income, cars and home.
-While all of this is terrible and will adversely affect your life there is one piece of bad news that is the most devastating; a doctor telling you that you have a terminal disease.
-We all know that death is inevitable but for most of us we at least hope it is some time in the very distant future.
-Since this is the ultimate in personal tragedy the theme has been used in literature and film for ages.
+We can be told we are fired, or our spouse is leaving us.
+In the current economic climate, many are losing their income, cars, and home.
+While all of this is terrible and will adversely affect your life, there is one piece of bad news that is the most devastating; a doctor telling you that you have a terminal disease.
+We all know that death is inevitable, but for most of us, we at least hope it is some time in the very distant future.
+Since this is the ultimate in personal tragedy, the theme has been used in literature and film for ages.
 ‘Henry Poole is Here’ is one of the latest to take on the reaction a man might have after being told this dire news.
-It might not seem like it but this topic can be rather versatile in how it is treated in films.
+It might not seem like it, but this topic can be rather versatile in how it is treated in films.
 If the person is shown embracing the freedom of not having to face repercussions the movie will slant towards a comedy.
-It can also be taken in a more serious tack with a human being coming to grips with their own impending mortality.
+It can also be taken in a more serious tack with a human being coming to grips with their impending mortality.
 The film under consideration here uses the later to guide it.
 It is a deeply spiritual film that is targeted towards the growing Christian demographic.
-An increasing number of people are become more out spoken with their faith and have embraced their religion as a means to get through these most turbulent of times.
-This movie shows a man who is forced to consider what lies in wait for us after our death.
+An increasing number of people are become more outspoken with their faith and have embraced their religion as a means to get through these most turbulent of times.
+This movie shows a man who is forced to consider what lies in wait for us, after,r our death.
 Many people may have the opinion that such a treatment of a story would be sappy and overly proselytize the story.
-While there is a very clear Christian message here the movie also holds together as a compelling and realistic drama.
-No matter what your faith or religious beliefs may be you can get a lot out of this film.
+While there is a very clear Christian message here, the movie also holds together as a compelling and realistic drama.
+No matter what your faith or religious beliefs maybe you can get a lot out of this film.
 This is also the kind of movie that typically does better with the public than critics.
-There are more than a few technical areas where there could have been some improvements and many people seem to deride a movie if it attempts to make a point based on a certain point of faith.
-In contrast people who share that faith will be more accepting of it.
-In any case this is a film that is well worth watching.
+There are more than a few technical areas where, t, here could have been some improvements, and many people seem to deride a mo, vie if it attempts to make a point based on a certain point of faith.
+In contrast, people who share that faith will be more accepting of it.
+In any case, this is a film that is well worth watching.

-Life wasn’t actually going as Henry Poole had planed.
+Life wasn’t going as Henry Poole had planned.
 When he is told that he has only a short time to live he reacts by pushing away everything in his life.
 He quits his job and leaves his fiancée.
 He also manages to escape the influence of his domineering mother.
-Wanting to make a clean break Henry moves to the suburbs hoping the peace and quite there will allow him a chance to sort out and process his dilemma.
+Wanting to make a clean break Henry moves to the suburbs hoping the peace there will allow him a chance to sort out and process his dilemma.
 The means he has chosen to do this is to drink into oblivion.
 Once there the direction of his life takes an unexpected twist.
 His neighbor, Esperanza (Adriana Barraza) sees the face of Jesus Christ on the stucco wall of Henry’s new home.
-He wants to dismiss it and be by himself but soon the word has spread.
+He wants to dismiss it and be by himself, but soon the word has spread.
 It doesn’t take long before the faithful are descending on Henry’s home hoping to get a glimpse of the miracle.
 More than just being there on his wall it is now purportedly the source of miraculous healings.
 Henry is in a crisis with his life and all around him are people with an unshakable resolute in their faith.
 The public involvement starts out slowly.
-At first Esperanza just wants a local priest, Father Salazar (George Lopez) to be allowed on Henry’s property to examine the stain and pray.
-Then henry gets to meet his next door neighbor, Dawn (Radha Mitchell), and her daughter, Millie (Morgan Lily).
-Millie seems to be cured and of course everyone looks to the image as a source of the miracle.
+At first, Esperanza wants a local priest, Father Salazar (George Lopez) to be allowed on Henry’s property to examine the stain and pray.
+Then Henry gets to meet his next door neighbor, Dawn (Radha Mitchell), and her daughter, Millie (Morgan Lily).
+Millie seems to be cured, and of course, everyone looks to the image as a source of the miracle.

 The cast does well here.
 Wilson is more typically known for wackier roles but here shows he has the talent to pull off something with a little more depth.
-Mitchell is one of those actresses that have the tendency to pop up in unlikely films.
-She is one of the reigning queens of Indy cinema and for good reason.
-She is adaptable, able to fit in to any role.
+Mitchell is one of those actresses that tend to pop up in unlikely films.
+She is one of the reigning queens of Indy cinema and for a good reason.
+She is adaptable, able to fit into any role.
 One of the best surprises is the performance of Lopez.
-While his role here is mostly comic relief he has grown into to a fine actor.
+While his role here is mostly comic relief, he has grown into a fine actor.